Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 ## Status

-At the time of writing, SciPy has two of its submodules converted (in the sense I have described above):
+At the time of writing, SciPy has two of its submodules, cluster and fft, converted (in the sense I have described above).
-`cluster` and `fft`.
 `linalg` and `signal` have partial coverage in progress, and some of the compiled-code functions in `special` have been covered, with additional calling-out to CuPy, PyTorch and JAX, in [the `special` PR](https://github.com/scipy/scipy/pull/19023/), as mentioned above.